List of Mrs. Brown's Boys characters: Rory Brown

 Rory Brown is the third son of the Brown family.

 Rory Brown is the only homosexual in the family, a fact acknowledged by all of his family members except his mother, who seemed completely oblivious to the fact until she realises this with Cathy's intervention in "Mammy of the Groom".
-Rory is not married, up until the end of Season 3, when he marries fellow hairdresser Dino Doyle, in a private ceremony.
+Rory is not married until the end of Season 3, when he marries fellow hairdresser Dino Doyle in a private ceremony.

 His sexuality is hinted at in "Mammy's Secret" when Rory tries to tell Agnes in Foley's; however, he is unable to do so.
 It is also hinted at later on in that episode when Agnes is having a discussion with Cathy and she says that Rory wants to tell her something, but is afraid that it will hurt her.
 This is also hinted at even more when the family is discussing who is coming to Dermot and Maria's wedding, when Rory said that he won't be bringing a girl.
-Rory was also apparently caught wearing his sister's communion dress when he was about 10.
+Rory was apparently caught wearing his sister's communion dress when he was about 10.

-Agnes is the only character not to know about his homosexuality up until "Mammy of the Groom" where she describes it as an illness.
-Until then, she was completely unaware of this and even Agnes' best friend, Winnie McGoogan, knew that Rory was homosexual.
+Agnes is the only character not to know about his homosexuality up until "Mammy of the Groom" in which she describes it as an illness.
+Until then she was completely unaware of this and even Agnes' best friend, Winnie McGoogan, knew that Rory was homosexual.

-Rory is one of two of Agnes's children to wear glasses, the other being Trevor.
+Rory is one of three of Agnes's children to wear glasses, the others being Trevor and Mark.

-Rory Cowan quit the role in July 2017 after 26 years of playing the character both on screen and in theatre, stating that he had not been happy for two years, although he did not state the reason behind it.
+Rory Cowan quit the role in July 2017 after 26 years of playing the character both on screen and in theatre, stating that he had not been happy for two years, although he did not state the reason for this.

-It was announced that the character would be replaced and would be revealed on the 2017 Christmas Day special.
-During the 2017 live tour for the November – December shows the role was played by other cast member Pat "Pepsi" Shields.
-Damien McKiernan was revealed to be the new Rory and made his first appearance during the 2017 Christmas Day special.
+It was announced that the character would be recast and the replacement would be revealed on the 2017 Christmas Day special.
+During the 2017 live tour for the November – December shows the role was played by Pat "Pepsi" Shields.
+Damien McKiernan was revealed to be the new Rory, making his first appearance during the 2017 Christmas Day special.

-It was revealed in October 2020 that Rory had been written out of the programme, after McKiernan and fellow actor Gary Hollywood quit the show following a pay dispute.
-Rory's absence from the 2020 Christmas special is explained by Agnes telling viewers that he and Dino travelled to Wuhan to make their own brand of hairdryer and have not been able to get back home.
+It was revealed in October 2020 that Rory had been written out of the programme after McKiernan and fellow actor Gary Hollywood quit the show following a pay dispute.
+Rory's absence from the 2020 Christmas special is explained by Agnes telling viewers that he and Dino travelled to Wuhan to make their own brand of hairdryer, and have not been able to get back home.

-In the 2023 New Year Special, Agnes knew that Rory is becoming a taxi driver in China, while Dino is still styling people's hair.
+As of the 2025 New Year Special, Rory is still in Wuhan according to his mother.